 Rehabilitation Act.
 YES

 4. Administration of the Provision of VR Services: The designated State agency, or designated State unit, as appropriate, assures that it will: (a) comply with all requirements regarding information and referral services in accordance with sections 101(a)(5)(D) and (20) of the Rehabilitation Act. (b) impose no duration of residence requirement as part of determining an individual's eligibility for VR services or that excludes from services under the plan any individual who is present in the State in accordance with section 101(a)(12) of the Rehabilitation Act. (c) provide the full range of services listed in section 103(a) of the Rehabilitation Act as appropriate, to all eligible individuals with disabilities in the State who apply for services in accordance with section 101(a)(5) of the Rehabilitation Act?
-(Yes/No) (d) determine whether comparable services and benefits are available to the individual in accordance with section 101(a)(5) of the Rehabilitation Act? (e) comply with the requirements for the development of an individualized plan for employment in accordance with section 102(b) of the Rehabilitation Act. (f) comply with requirements regarding the provisions of informed choice for all applicants and eligible individuals in accordance with section 102(d) of the Rehabilitation Act. (g) provide vocational rehabilitation Act. (h) comply with the requirements for the conduct of semiannual or annual review, as appropriate, for individuals employed either in an extended employment under section 14(c) of the Fair Labor Standards Act, as required by section 101(a)(14)(f the Rehabilitation Act. (i) meet the requirements in sections 101(a)(17) and 103(b)(2) of the Rehabilitation Act if the State elects to construct, under circumstances, facilities for community rehabilities, the State, in dividuals with disabilities on a statewide basis; and (B) has developed and will implement, in stategies to achieve the goals and
+(Yes/No) (d) determine whether comparable services and benefits are available to the individual in accordance with section 102(b) of the Rehabilitation Act? (e) comply with the requirements for the development of an individualized plan for employment in accordance with section 102(b) of the Rehabilitation Act. (f) provide vocational rehabilities residing in the State, in accordance with section 101(a)(13) of the Rehabilities residing in the State, in accordance with section 101(a)(13) of the Rehabilities residing in the State, in accordance with section 101(a)(13) of the Rehabilitation program or any other employment setting in a community rehabilitation Act. (i) meet the requirements for the conduct of semiannual or annual review, as appropriate, for individuals employed either in an extended employment setting in a community rehabilitation Act. (j) the Rehabilitation Act. (j) has developed and will implement, (i) strategies to address the needs identified in the assessments; and (ji) strategies to address the needs identified in the assessments; and (ji) strategies to address the needs

 Yes